Rinat Akhmetov Humanitarian Center: Humanitarian Center performance assessment

 The Overseas Development Institute has released a new report “Humanitarian access and local organisations in Ukraine” describing the needs and response of the main humanitarian assistance actors in Donbas, Ukraine.
-As the most active national foundation in preventing humanitarian catastrophe in the Ukraine, the Rinat Akhmetov Foundation was a major contributor to the humanitarian effort in the DPR until February 2017 when the de facto authorities closed down the foundation's network of distribution points.
-Local actors in the Ukraine were mainly organised civilian groups, but these local actors can not match the scale and scope of international humanitarian help.
+As the most active national foundation in preventing humanitarian catastrophe in Ukraine, the Rinat Akhmetov Foundation was a major contributor to the humanitarian effort in the DPR until February 2017 when the de facto authorities closed down the foundation's network of distribution points.
+Local actors in Ukraine were mainly organised civilian groups, but these local actors can not match the scale and scope of international humanitarian help.
 The one exception to this is the Rinat Akhmetov Foundation.
-Created by billionaire Rinat Akhmetov, the richest man in the Ukraine and one of Donbas' most prominent oligarchs, the Foundation has played a crucial role in providing aid for citizens, reacting early to the crisis and focusing on ‘hard’ activities such as the distribution of food and blankets.
+Created by billionaire Rinat Akhmetov, the richest man in Ukraine and one of Donbas' most prominent oligarchs, the Foundation has played a crucial role in providing aid for citizens, reacting early to the crisis and focusing on ‘hard’ activities such as the distribution of food and blankets.

 After the ban of the Humanitarian Center's activities by the authorities of the Donetsk People's Republic in the territory under their control in March 2017, even Rinat Akhmetov's detractors acknowledged that his assistance was immense and indispensable, and the products from his Center actually helped the poorest inhabitants of Donetsk region to survive.

 The Rinat Akhmetov Foundation's activity was highly appreciated not only in Ukraine, but also abroad.
 Alexander Hug, Deputy Head of the OSCE Mission in Ukraine said: "I want to express respect to those organizations that help civilians on both sides of the line of conflict.
 For example, the Rinat Akhmetov Foundation, whose support will ease the lives of those in need.
 I am glad that they continue to provide assistance".